-The sale of the shares is not attributable to a permanent establishment of Company A in Country S.
+The sale of the shares is not effectively connected with a permanent establishment of Company A in Country S.

-The capital gain from the disposal of the shares in the foreign company is from a foreign source because the proceeds are subject to foreign tax and are not attributable to a foreign permanent establishment [section 9(4)(d)].
-Resident Company A will therefore be entitled to a rebate under section 6quat(1).
+The capital gain from the disposal of the shares in the foreign company is from a foreign source because the proceeds are subject to foreign tax and are not effectively connected with a foreign permanent establishment [section 9(4)(d)].
+Resident Company A will therefore be entitled to a rebate under section 6 quat(1).